Jane Fuld wrote asking for help with a nursery hand game her German father played with the little kids in her family. Here is her email:

 Thanks in advance!

 This article was posted on Wednesday, May 1st, 2019 at 6:34 pm and is filed under Austria, Countries & Cultures, German, German Nursery Rhymes, Germany, Languages, Mama Lisa, Nursery Rhymes, Pennsylvania Dutch, Pennsylvania Dutch, Pennsylvania Dutch Nursery Rhymes, Questions, Readers Questions, Switzerland, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply